-Disseminating and strengthening wisdoms and skills for a positive future
+Disseminating and strengthening knowledge, wisdom and skills for a positive future

-The Right Livelihood College (RLC) is a global capacity building initiative of the Right Livelihood Award Foundation.
-Founded in 2009, the RLC aims to make the knowledge of the Laureates accessible to all and, by linking young scholars, academics and civil society organisations with the Laureates, hopes to make their “winning ideas” succeed and multiply.
+The Right Livelihood College (RLC) is a global capacity building initiative of the Right Livelihood Award Foundation and universities.
+Founded in 2009, the RLC aims to make the knowledge of the Laureates accessible to all and, by linking young academics and civil society organisations with the Laureates, hopes to make their “winning ideas” succeed and multiply.
 The College operates as a global network of campuses at universities, initiated at the Universiti Sains Malaysia (campus 2009-2014).